Gil González Dávila

-Gil González Dávila or Gil González de Ávila (b.
-1480 – 21 April 1526) was a Spanish conquistador and the first European to explore present-day Nicaragua.
+Gil González Dávila or Gil González de Ávila (b. about 1480 – 21 April 1526) was a Spanish conquistador and the first European to explore present-day Nicaragua.

 Early career

 González Dávila first appears in historical records in 1508, when he received a royal commission to examine accounts and tax records of estates.
 He probably traveled soon afterward to Santo Domingo for his assignment, and to establish himself.
 In 1511, from Valladolid, Spain, he was given the title of Accountant of Hispaniola or contador.

 By 1514, the Hispaniola treasury staff put in place by Ferdinand, included Gil, who had replaced Cristóbal de Cuéllar as contador, Miguel de Pasamonte, who had been named treasurer general of the Indies in April 1508, and Juan Martinez de Ampies as factor.